cwendel16834/database/readme.txt

 Return Value: Table Object
 _______________________________________________________________________________________

-Table::Table(Entry entries[])
+Table::Table(Attribute attributes[])
-Description: This is a constructor that initializes a Table object populated with entries designated by the user.
+Description: This is a constructor that initializes a Table object populated with attributes designated by the user.

 Parameters:
-entries: an array of Entry structures that are the entries the Table is to be initialized with
+attributes: an array of Attribute structures that are the attributes the Table is to be initialized with

 Return Value: a new Table object
 _______________________________________________________________________________________

-int Table::addEntry(Entry newEntry)
+int Table::addAttribute(Attribute newAttribute)
 Description
-This function adds a new entry to the table
+This function adds a new attribute to the table

 Parameters:
-newEntry: an Entry structure containing the name and type of the entry to be added
+newAttribute: an Attribute structure containing the name and type of the attribute to be added

 Return Value: returns 0 if successful and 1 if unsuccessful
 _______________________________________________________________________________________

-int Table::deleteEntry(Entry oldEntry)
+int Table::deleteAttribute(Attribute oldAttribute)
-Description: deletes an entry from the Table
+Description: deletes an attribute from the Table

 Parameters:
-oldEntry: an Entry object that has the name and type of the entry that is to be deleted
+oldAttribute: an Attribute object that has the name and type of the attribute that is to be deleted

 Return Value: returns 0 if successful and 1 if unsuccessful
 _______________________________________________________________________________________